a0x8o/druid/docs/design/architecture.md

 For more details, please see the [Deep storage](../dependencies/deep-storage.md) page.

 ### Metadata storage
-The metadata storage holds various shared system metadata such as segment availability information and task information.
+The metadata storage holds various shared system metadata such as segment usage information and task information.
 In a clustered deployment, this is typically going to be a traditional RDBMS like PostgreSQL or MySQL.
 In a single-server deployment, it is typically going to be a locally-stored Apache Derby database.

 For more details, please see the [Metadata storage](../dependencies/metadata-storage.md) page.